weshebert20/mongoose-books-app/docs/sprint3.md

 That's right we're going to add Characters to each of the books.
 Characters however are usually pretty unique to the book that they're in, so we'll be using an **embedded** document; embedding `Character` into the `Book` schema.

-1. Startup the app making sure to `node seed.js` and `node server.js`.
+1. Startup the app by checking out the `starting-point-sprint-3` branch and running `node seed.js` and `node server.js`.
 1. Take a look at the current UI in your web browser.
 You should see that a new field has been added to each book listed.
 1. Open your web browser developer tools.
 Try to add a character to one of the books.
 You should see an error message like: `jquery.min.js:4 POST http://localhost:3000/api/books/56fc1e8a8d4bcdb3e5e0092e/characters 404 (Not Found)`
   * What type of error is 404?